kb-dk/wowza-modules/README.md

+# wowza-modules
-These are modules for Wowza 4.5.0 used at the State and University Library, Denmark.
+These are modules for Wowza 4.8.5 used at the Royal Danish Library, Denmark.

 It consists of 8 modules and three example VHosts

-= The modules =
+## The modules
 wowza-content-resolver-module
   Given configuration, lookup streams in diferent directory structure